 I'm happy to be back in Boise, serving the community I grew up in, and enjoying the great quality of life that Idaho has to offer!

 Ben Marx, MAcOM, Dipl.
 O.M., L.Ac

-I trace my interest in acupuncture back to the study of martial arts as a teenager, where I was first introduced to East Asian philosophies of health.
+* Please Note: At this time, Ben is only seeing patients at St. Luke's Cancer Institute I trace my interest in acupuncture back to the study of martial arts as a teenager, where I was first introduced to East Asian philosophies of health.
 My first course of acupuncture treatment in my early twenties was a powerful experience, and deepened my commitment to seeking and treating the root of disease.
 I was ultimately inspired to pursue Traditional East Asian Medicine as a career, and graduated from the Oregon College of Oriental Medicine (OCOM) in 2008 with a Masters in Acupuncture and Oriental Medicine.

-I have maintained a clinical practice for the last ten years, specializing in the treatment of athletic injuries and pain, and am excited to bring the unique tools of Traditional East Asian Medicine to the practice of sports medicine, pain management, and orthopedic rehabilitation.
+I have maintained a clinical practice for the last 14 years, specializing in the treatment of athletic injuries and pain, and am excited to bring the unique tools of Traditional East Asian Medicine to the practice of sports medicine, pain management, and orthopedic rehabilitation.
 I’m a strong advocate for integrative medicine, where the best of multiple modalities are combined to optimize care, and I enjoy working closely with patients’ other providers to deliver well-rounded, comprehensive health care.